DreaMinder/nuxt-netlify-cache/README.md

 ## Caveats

-Netlify cache dir is not documented and related to beta-features that may change or break something (but a simillar Gatsby plugin is working fine though https://github.com/axe312ger/gatsby-plugin-netlify-cache/).
+Netlify cache dir is not documented and related to beta-features that may change or break something (but a simillar [Gatsby plugin](https://github.com/axe312ger/gatsby-plugin-netlify-cache/) is working fine though).
 I'm still testing this and can't say it's reliable for production use.